MarioSieg/soliton_engine/docs/onboarding/1-Introduction.md

 (Some directories such as bin, config, and log might not exist, but will be created during the build process.)

 ## Building
-Lunam engine is built using CMake and requires a modern C++ compiler that supports C++20.
+Soliton engine is built using CMake and requires a modern C++ compiler that supports C++20.
 The following compilers are supported:
 * GCC 10 or later
 * Clang 14 or later
 * MSVC 2019 or later